Loading…

 Scott Townsend

-Professor of Science Education, Eastern Kentucky University
+Professor of Science Education, Eastern Kentucky University- Divison of Natural Areas

 Scott is a Professor in the Department of Teaching, Learning and Educational Leadership at Eastern Kentucky University, where he focuses on science education.
 In the past he has also supervised student teachers, led professional development workshops, and taught science education...
 Read More →